 WDO Inspection Reports

 If you’re in the process of purchasing or selling a home, it’s imperative that a WDO (wood destroying organism) inspection is completed as part of the due diligence.
-At HomePro Inspections, we offer WDO reports through 20/20 Pest Intervention, and recommend that it be completed as an addition to a comprehensive home inspection.
+At HomePro Inspections, we offer WDO reports through Primo Pest, and recommend that it be completed as an addition to a comprehensive home inspection.
 Request a quote now or call (904) 268-8211 to speak with one of our knowledgeable team members.

 This service inspects for visible and accessible evidence of infestation or damage from wood destroying organisms.

 - May be required by lender during real estate transaction

 - Utilizes moisture meters, infrared imaging, and probing

 This service is appropriate if your WDO report documents damage from a previous pest infestation, but when there is no reasonable and cost effective way to repair that damage.